cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

     // we are the source if the denomination is not prefixed source = denomination.slice(0, len(prefix)) !== prefix
     if source {
+      // if the denomination is not prefixed by an IBC trace at all, then the forwardingPath must not try to route to origin
+      // since we are already at the origin chain. if ics20Prefix(denomination) == "" {
+        // if the forwardingPath wants to unwind to origin chain but we are already origin, then abort abortTransactionUnless(!hasPrefix(forwardingPath, "channels:origin") && !hasPrefix(forwardingPath, "chains:origin"))
+      }

       // determine escrow account
       escrowAccount = channelEscrowAddresses[sourceChannel]
       // escrow source tokens (assumed to fail if balance insufficient)